skalenetwork/mirage-manager/docs/Nodes.md

 ### requestChangeOwner

+Requests to change the owner of a passive node

 ```solidity
 function requestChangeOwner(NodeId nodeId, address newOwner) external
 ```

-Requests to change the owner of a passive node

-_Only callable by the current node owner
+**dev:** _Only callable by the current node owner
 Only works for passive nodes (active nodes cannot change ownership) New owner must not already own an active node_